IvanARobles/react-board-games/README.md

 # Ivan Robles - Cartoon-Themed Board Games - React App

 Do you like playing board games?
 Do you like cartoons?
-Then this is the project for you.
+If you said yes, then this is the project for you.
 This website houses various board games that you can play locally, all from your favorite device!
 Pick a game, pick a cartoon theme, pick you character from that theme and start playing!

 [Open Board Games Website](https://ivanroblesboardgames.netlify.app/)